 Things To Know Before Visiting Beautiful Latvia For The First Time

 Careful planning and hours spent researching everything there is to know about the destination you are planning on visiting, including the main topics such as safety, climate, timezones and required vaccinations can go a long way when it’s time to make travel arrangements.

 That’s why, in this article, will share some of the things you need to know before hopping on a plane to explore Latvia.

 If you are planning to visit, the very first thing you should know about Latvia is that it’s a perfectly safe country to travel through, whether you like to visit its biggest cities or are planning to venture further inland.

-Sure Latvia has its fair share of crimes, just like any other country, with crime rates higher in bigger cities than rural regions.
+Sure Latvia has its fair share of crimes, just like any other country, with crime rates higher in bigger cities than in rural regions.
 And, there are some areas in Riga that are less safe for visitors.

 Don’t forget; you can always talk to your accommodation host or hotel reception about where to go and what areas to skip.
 To avoid unwanted attention, don’t walk around with your camera and valet on display, don’t flash the cash, be aware of your surroundings and stay away from the city parks at night, this way you’ll avoid opportunistic criminals, like pickpocketers and bag snatchers.

 In general, Latvia is safe for all types of travellers, be it single ones, families or large groups.
 If you haven’t visited yet, this country should be on your radar.